mies/wercker-perceptor/views/build.md

 WERCKER_PLATFORM_VERSION=X.X.X
 ```

-Each [service](available-services) also sets some environment variables.
+Any [service](available-services) used will also set several environment variables.

 ## Platform

-The programming language is setup.
+The programming language is set up.
 For Ruby this means rbenv, for Python virtualenv and for Node.js nodeenv.

 The default version of the programming language is used.

-You can use <code>version</code> in [wercker.json](werckerjson) to override this version.
+You can use <code>version</code> in [wercker.json](werckerjson) to override this version number.

 ## Pre-install

 Before installing the dependencies of your project, this step is run.
-This is a good place to set your own environment variables and run apt-get install.
+This is a good place to set your own environment variables and run apt-get install for any library you might need.

 The script or scripts in [wercker.json](werckerjson) in <code>preInstallScripts</code> are run.